-The import declaration in UK can be done electronically or with paper files.
-If you’re importing your goods in the UK via rail freight (which is almost impossible departing from Vietnam), you have to send to British customs an Entry Summary Declaration.
+The import declaration in the UK can be done electronically or with paper files.
+If you’re importing your goods in the UK via rail freight (which is almost impossible to depart from Vietnam), you have to send to British customs an Entry Summary Declaration.
 This is necessary because before entering in the Kingdom, your goods will travel through the EU.
 If you’re not skilled, here is a guideline to achieve the import declaration by yourself.

 2.5.2) Paying duty on imports from Vietnam

 As you probably imagine, your shipment will only be released from UK customs once all duties and taxes have been paid.
 If you’re importing goods temporarily in the UK, with the purpose to move them to another country, you can claim to customs to be refunded the import taxes and VAT back.
 It is also possible to ask for delayed payment, for all shipments imported from a non-EU country.

 Once the payment is received by UK customs for your import, they will release the shipment, so it can reach its final destination.

 2.5.3) Paying VAT on imports from Vietnam

 If it is your first import in the UK, you’re liable to pay import taxes and VAT directly to the HM Revenue and Customs.

 After the payment proceeds, the HMRC will provide you with the import tax certificate, to officialize that you paid the VAT and duties.
 This document is called form 79.